 - Wrap with foil and let rest for 15 minutes.

-To Cook the Eggplant If you have a Gas Cooktop (Preferred method when I cannot grill)
+How To Cook Eggplant If you have a Gas Cooktop (Preferred method when I cannot grill)

 - Turn one gas burner on to medium-high.